PatchRequest/WordListCombinator/README.md

 # WordListCombinator
 [![Go](https://github.com/PatchRequest/WordListCombinator/actions/workflows/go.yml/badge.svg)](https://github.com/PatchRequest/WordListCombinator/actions/workflows/go.yml)
 Patchy's WordListCombinator combines multiples Wordlists fast and with an ultra low memory footprint.
 The combined wordlist will not contain any duplicates.
+A direct append of data to the wordlist in cracking tools such as Hashcat, or similar tools, is inefficient and wasteful of resources because these tools do not deduplicate the wordlist.
 The efficiency is  achieved by using bloomfilters, a space-efficient probabilistic data structure.

 # Installation
 WordListCombinator is an all-in-one binary just download it on the release page [here](https://link-url-here.org)